Haleshot/Haleshot.github.io/content/post/first-open-source-contrib/index.md

 My initial approach to solving this issue resulted in a Pull Request that, while well-intentioned, didn't quite hit the mark.
 Here's what I learned from this first attempt:

 1. **Importance of Thorough Research**: I realized I needed to dive deeper into ArviZ's documentation and source code to truly understand the problem.
-2. **Overcomplicating Solutions**: My first PR attempted to implement a complex formatter, which wasn't necessary for the issue at hand.
+2. **Oversimplifying Solutions**: My first PR attempted to implement a very simple (and not relevant) formatter, which wasn't necessary/correct for the issue at hand.

 Here's an excerpt from my first PR comment: